peri-source/peri/docs/architecture.rst

             sx, sy = self.values

             # calculate the real-space psf from the r-vectors and sigmas
-            # normalize based on the calculated values, no the usual normalization
+            # normalize based on the calculated values, not the usual normalization
             psf = np.exp(-((rx/sx)**2 + (ry/sy)**2)/2)
             psf = psf / psf.sum()